NEW STUDY PERMIT GUIDELINES

 Ontario

 The Ontario Government has also announced that it will prioritize the public post-secondary programs that help prepare graduates for jobs in high demand sectors to support Ontario's labor market needs.
-The government will allocate 96% of the study permit applications to publicly assisted colleges and universities and just 4% to language schools, private universities and other institutes.
+The government will allocate 96% of the study permit applications to publicly assisted colleges and universities and just 4% to language schools.
 The high-demand areas that will be given priority are skilled trades, health, human resources, STEM, hospitality and childcare.
 The guidelines also emphasize that international student enrollment levels cannot exceed the 2023 levels and a maximum of 55% of domestic enrollments for 2023.
+The Ministry of Colleges and Universities in Ontario had announced earlier this year that "all public institutions will receive at least the same number of applications as they used in 2024".
+Out of the 181,000 PAL's allocated, 32,000 are set aside for master's and doctoral students.

 Alberta